worldline/observability-workshop/docs/workshop.md

 * You should see Pyroscope self-profiling and a new graph type: a flamegraph.
 * On the top of the dashboard you can select the type of information you want to display:
     * CPU profiling,
     * Memory,
     * Goroutines (it’s a Go process),
     * Etc.
 * You can also filter your data by tags…
 * And there is a query language: you should be used to this by now! 😉

 #### Setup easypay-service for Continuous Profiling

-Let’s use an agent again to profile our application.
+Let’s use an agent again to profile our application, and the Pyroscope extension for OpenTelemetry agent to match span with profiling data.

 🛠️ First, download the [agent](https://grafana.com/docs/pyroscope/latest/configure-client/language-sdks/java/).
 You can use the provided script to download it as `instrumentation/pyroscope.jar`:

 ```bash
 $ bash ./scripts/download-pyroscope-agent.sh